gbrunner/developing-with-imagery/Week 12/README.md

   - [The Oriented Imagery Add in for ArcGIS Pro](https://www.arcgis.com/home/item.html?id=19b5028e59c141239d0a262117639f81)
   - [Oriented Imagery Management Tools for ArcGIS Pro](https://www.arcgis.com/home/item.html?id=36ee0bbedca64a5a8b68d7c69ab51728)
 I have already downloaded and installed them.
+1. Create a **public access level** (*Container*) ni Azure or AWS.
+2. Upload photos into that public container or bucket.
+You can do this through the Azure or AWS webpage or you can do this using Optimize Rasters.
+3. Open ArcGIS Pro.
+I already have the OIC Geoprocessing tools installed.
+4.

 1. Upload some images into Azure (or S3) public storage using optimize rasters.
 2. Create Oriented Imagery Catalog with ArcGIS Pro